Kids’ Suites available, with bunk beds, X-box consoles

 Puerto Vallarta is one of Mexico's most picturesque beach destinations, with historic white-washed buildings, and cerulean seas set against a rugged mountain skyline.
 The massive Banderas Bay alone offers over 25 miles of seashore.
 With all this ocean comes a variety of water sports, like scuba diving with manta rays off Islas Marietas, boating around Los Arcos' reefs, and parasailing off of the popular Playa Los Muertos.

-Newly renovatedare clean and attractive, all with private terraces
+Newly renovated rooms are clean and attractive, all with private terraces

-All guesthave private big enough for sitting and eating.
-The newly renovated rooms are contemporary and attractive, with marble floors, blond wood furniture, and pops of red on the .
-Flat-screen and iPod docks are standard, and the are modern, with walk-in showers.
+All guest rooms have private balconies big enough for sitting and eating.
+The newly renovated rooms are contemporary and attractive, with marble floors, blond wood furniture, and pops of red on the beds.
+Flat-screen TVs and iPod docks are standard, and the bathrooms are modern, with walk-in showers.
 Kids’ Suites are also available with bunk beds and X-Box consoles in the kids’ bedroom.

 Spacious rooms with contemporary decor -- blond wood and minimalist approach to design